By Raymond Fung and Darius Chau

 Everyone knows the Beep Test is a student activity, but what if the roles were reversed?
 In this article, we explore what happens when teachers step to the line to prove their fitness.

-By Cadence Elfassy & Ella Wong
+By Cadence Elfassy and Ella Wong

 Renaissance College needs everyone’s help to leverage the amazing benefits of the new biodigester.
 Simply reducing food waste and disposing of what is created appropriately makes a huge difference.